 - 1. Relate the social variables and linguistic variables - 2.
-Describe the interdependence of language and society
+Describe the interdependence of language and society - 3.
+Identify the language varities and Understand language attitudes

 4.3 Interdisciplinary linguistics (OEC)

 To provide background of complicities of human language and to explore elements of language structure.
 To understand the relationship between language form, and meaning, language variation, and to trace the interrelationship between linguistics and other disciplines.